 V. Blanche Graham is a Kindergarten through 5th grade school located on the south side of Naperville.
 We opened in 1996 and are fortunate to have supportive parents, a dedicated staff, and students who come prepared and eager to learn.
-We are part of Indian Prairie Community Unit School District #204 dedicated to "preparing all students to succeed."
+We are part of Indian Prairie Community Unit School District #204 dedicated to "Inspire all students to achieve their greatest potential."

 - Mascot: Falcon